andriymalyshchak1/cf_ai_andriy/README.md

 ### Test LLM
 1. Open the chat interface
 2. Type a message and send
-3. Verify AI response appears (using Llama 3.3)
+3. Verify AI response appears (using Llama 3.1 8B Instruct)

 ### Test Memory/State
 1. Start a conversation